thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

  * [Fiber Cables]({{ site.baseurl }}/appliance/hardware/cable-reference.html#fiber-cables)
  * [DAC Cables]({{ site.baseurl }}/appliance/hardware/cable-reference.html#dac-cables)

- {% include note.html content="Cables do not come with the appliance." %}
+ {% include note.html content="Ask your hardware vendor for more details about what they supply and what you need to buy." %}

 {: id=appliance-port-location}
 Depending on which version of the SMC appliance you have, Haswell or Skylake, your 10GbE ports are in a different spot on the back of the appliance.
 Here is a picture of the back of each appliance.